savakarrohan/fuzzy-octo-winner/README.md

-# Jupyter Lite site for stock calculation.
+# Jupyter Lite site for stock calculation

 A jupyter lite site for above idea.